 - Facing major work setbacks

-- Just had an intense argument
+- Just out of an intense argument

 - Extremely fatigued or sleep-deprived